 Girl Wash Your Face is a great motivational book about motherhood, life, accomplishing goals, and balancing it all.
-It is a relatable, light and funny read that has a lot of suggestions and guidance on improving yourself as a person and mother.
-Great for a working mom.
+It is a relatable, light, and funny read that has a lot of suggestions and guidance on improving yourself as a person and mother.
+This is a great book for a working mom.

-As one of my favorite writers, I think this is a must read.
+As one of my favorite writers, I think this is a must-read for all moms.
 Not as light or easy as the other suggestions, but definitely a great book for a deeper reflection on the mother and daughter relationship.

 As a busy mom, I love that I can just pick up this book, open a page, and find a relatable quote or poem.
 It really helps with the “am I losing my mind?” of motherhood.
 It will make you laugh, cry, and say “oh my God, I know.”